Barrsum/AeroVista-Flight-Simulator/README.md

 ## License

 Distributed under the MIT License.
-See `LICENSE.md` (you may need to create this file, typically just containing standard MIT license text) for more information.
+See `LICENSE.md` for more information.

 ## Acknowledgements